Sourdough Breakfast Kolaches

 Add flour and salt to the dough.
 Mix on low until a shaggy dough forms, about 2-3 minutes.
 Scrape down bowl if needed.
 If using your hands, knead until you work dough into a ball.

-Once dough has formed a rough ball, add:
+Once dough has formed a rough ball, add the softened unsalted butter, one a tablespoon at a time.

 If kneading in a mixer or if dough is very wet when mixing by hand, add an additional 25 grams (3 Tablespoons) of flour and mix into dough.